carpediem/errors/index.md

 ---
 layout: default
-title: errors -  Capture and convert PHP's errors into exceptions
+title: errors -  A library to manages PHP's errors in applications
 ---

 Introduction